dhilst/vim-nodemcu-uploader/README.md

 vundle#end()`, restart vim and run `:Plugin Install`.
 See Vundle documentation for more information on plugins installation.

-After intalled do check the documentation with `:help vim-nodemcu-uploader` inside vim.
+After intalled do check the documentation with `:help vim-nodemcu-uploader.txt` inside vim.